About Us

 We are retired women

-teachers who have joined together to form a professional organization
+educators who have joined together to form a professional organization

 called the Retired Women Teachers of Ontario/Organisation des